PASSIONLab/HUNTRESS/README.md

 Make sure that python version>=3.6 is installed.

-Download the repository.
+- Clone the repository.
 From the terminal type the following

 `$ git clone https://github.com/PASSIONLab/HUNTRESS  `

-Go to the repo directory.
+- Go to the repo directory.

 `$ cd HUNTRESS`

-Inside the repo type the following to install dependencies.
+- Inside the repo type the following to install dependencies.

 `$ pip install -r requirements.txt`

-Finally test the script:
+- Finally test the script:

 `$ python Test.py`